 Getting on well with people, especially those who don’t like or who don’t like us matters, if our feelings of distrust, antipathy or worry impact our performance.
 Developing good emotional regulation builds better resilience to stress and makes it easier to retain access to those higher executive thinking skills of logic, reasoning and decision making.

 When studying, knowing how to boost effective learning and retention of the course material will enhance your ability to achieve the desired result you know you’re capable of.
 And no, cramming doesn’t work.
 Period.

 Neuromyths abound, so checking in with what’s valid when it comes to how to pay better attention, manage distractions and get enough sleep will pay off handsomely in the longer term.

-The term “use it or lose it” is really about providing your brain the opportunity to create greater cognitive reserve, and keep it functioning well for longer.
+The term “use it or lose it” is really about providing your brain with the opportunity to create a greater cognitive reserve, and keep it functioning well for longer.